KarthickeyanM/Todo_Web_App/readme.md

 To-Do Management: Create, view, edit, delete, and mark To-Dos as done.
 Image Upload: Available only for users with a Pro license.
 GraphQL API: Access and manage To-Dos via a GraphQL API.
-Stripe Integration: Purchase a Pro license to enable image uploads.
+Stripe Integration: Purchase a Pro license to enable image uploads. # Due to time constraints, I haven't been able to integrate this feature into my application.
 GraphiQL Interface: For testing GraphQL queries, protected by Keycloak authentication.
 Installation
 Clone the repository: